 - 2-4 cups (9 oz-18 oz, 252 gr-5o4 gr) powdered sugar (also known as icing sugar or confectioners sugar)

-- In the bowl of a stand mixer fit with a paddle attachment, beat the butter, mascarpone cheese, and heavy cream together on medium speed for 5 minutes.
+- In the bowl of a stand mixer fit with a paddle attachment, beat the butter, mascarpone cheese, salt, and heavy cream together on medium speed for 5 minutes.
 Scrape down the bowl at the halfway mark.
 It is extremely important that your ingredients are at room temperature before staring this process or your butter will break.

 - Meanwhile, sift your powdered sugar.